sigdotcom/acm.mst.edu/README.md

 .
 Browse to the `PuTTY` section for specific instructions.
 This article also shows more information on Git Bash.

-If you can successfully ssh into the box, continue running the commands listed in the [Running Vagrant](#running-vagrant) section beneath the `vagrant ssh` command.
+If you can successfully ssh into the box then continue running the commands listed in the [Running Vagrant](#running-vagrant) section beneath the `vagrant ssh` command.

 ### Native Linux or Virtual Machine